List of Elfen Lied characters: Kurama

-He shows up at the raid at Kaede inn, and sees the clones of Mariko.
-He is later discovered by Nana, but he shuns her away at first, clinging to a dead body of one of the clones thinking it is his daughter.
-The surviving clone, Barbara, shows up and Kurama tries to embrace her too.
+He shows up at the raid at Kaede inn, and sees the dying Mariko clone, Cynthia.
+He is later discovered by Nana, but he shuns her away at first, clinging to Cynthia's corpse, thinking she's his daughter.
+The penultimate surviving clone, Barbara, shows up and Kurama tries to embrace her too.
 She however attacks him and fights with Nana.
 When she is about to finish Nana off, Kurama shoots her in the head and regains his sanity.
 He then reconciles with Nana and confronts Lucy at the end, who shows a third personality and rips his arm off.
 However Nana saves him and in the last chapter they appear at a grave with Mariko's ashes, he with two arms (meaning he got a prosthetic as well), and it is revealed they are living together.